 For MRes students (during the taught component of the programme), the Director of MRes acts as Personal Tutor.
 Your Personal Tutor is somebody you can talk to about any matters, academic or personal, on which you need guidance or advice.
 There are designated weeks throughout the academic year when you are required to meet with your Personal Tutor (please see the section in this handbook on ‘Engagement and Assessment‘).
-However, if you have questions or concerns at other points throughout the year that you would like to see someone about, the Director of PhD/ Director of the MRes/ Teaching and Learning Manager (Research) are there to discuss them.
+However, if you have questions or concerns at other points throughout the year that you would like to see someone about, the Director of PhD/ Director of the MRes/ Programme Manager (Research) are there to discuss them.
 Every member of staff has feedback hours, so in any week during term time you can use those hours to meet with the appropriate person.
 Please note that academic staff might not be available in person during vacation.

 Once you progress to the PhD, pastoral arrangements will change.
 Generally, responsibility for pastoral care rests with the supervisors.
 However, pastoral care for PhD students with one supervisor will be provided by the Director of PhD.
 It is not intended that PhD students meet with their personal tutor at prescribed times throughout the year (as for UG and PGT).
 However, the personal tutor will be available as required.
 It is expected that this arrangement will be particularly useful for students working with one main supervisor, whereas students working with two or more supervisors will continue to seek/receive pastoral care from one or other supervisor.
 Where a student is working with one supervisor and that supervisor is the Director of PhD, additional arrangements for pastoral care of that student will be put in place, so that the student will always be able to seek the advice and support of a member of faculty, who is not their Supervisor.

 Help is always available when things are not going as well as you would like.
 Your meetings with your personal tutor might cover issues such as:

 - How to prioritise your module work